 Click the links below to find more information:

 The Family Nurse Practitioner track prepares nurses to deliver primary health care to adults and families.
 Often handling duties performed by a physician, family nurse practitioners focus on health promotion and disease prevention.
 This track's clinical component consists of 630 hours of guided experience under the mentorship of an advanced practice nurse or physician.
-Graduates are eligible to take the ANCC or AANP national certification exams and obtain a state advanced practice license as a nurse practitioner.
+All clinical hours must be completed in the state of Mississippi.
+Graduates are eligible to take the ANCC or AANPCP national certification exams and obtain a state advanced practice license as a nurse practitioner.
+School of Nursing Family Nurse Practitioner graduates typically experience both high job placement rates, as well as a 100 percent pass rate on their national certification examinations.

 2500 North State Street